f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 General
 =======

-The **System Settings > General** page allows you to configure Appliance mode for the system controllers.
+The **System Settings > General** page allows you to configure Appliance mode for the F5OS layer.
 Appliance mode is a security feature where all root and bash shell access are disabled.
 A user will only be able to utilize the F5OS CLI when Appliance mode is enabled.
-The page also displays the Systems Operation and Status which includes the Base OS and Service Versions currently running on the system controllers as well as the chassis partitions.
+The page also displays the Systems Properties which includes the Base OS and Service Versions currently running on the appliance.
+Here you can also cconfigure the **Hostname** of the system, and configure a Message of the Day **MOTD** which is displaye don login.

 .. image:: images/initial_setup_of_rseries_platform_layer/image31.png
   :align: center